polo-nyan/Enhanced-Password-Manager-Website-Integration-Proposal/README.md

 # Introduction [Early draft]

-This is a quality of life improvement idea for passwordmanagers and websites.
-The idea is to have a standard for passwordmanagers to automatically change passwords for accounts on websites.
-It consists of a manifest file hosted by websites with user accounts who want to support this feature.
+This suggestion aims to enhance the quality of life regarding password managers and websites.
+The proposal suggests establishing a standardized process for password managers to automatically update passwords for accounts on various websites.
+This involves the creation of a manifest file, which is hosted by websites whose user accounts wish to support this functionality.
-The Manifest file contains information on how to change the password for the account and how to delete the account.
-Also instructions for automatic requests from passwordmanagers are included.
-The passwordmanager can then use this information to automatically change the password for the account or delete the account.
-Or at least prepare everything for the user to do it with just a few clicks.

-I got the idea at night and it might even already exist somewhere.
+Within the manifest file, crucial information is provided, including instructions on changing the account password and deleting the account.
+Additionally, the file contains guidelines for facilitating automatic requests from password managers.
+By utilizing this information, password managers can seamlessly execute tasks such as password updates or account deletions automatically.
+Alternatively, the system can be designed to streamline the process for users, requiring only a few clicks to complete the necessary actions.

+This idea occurred to me during the night, and there is a possibility that a similar concept may already exist somewhere.

 ## Use cases